RenHongJia/codes-of-TAN/README.md

 Instruction
 ==========
 Because real data is proprietary, so we replace real data with simulated data.
-The TAN algorithm in the model folder can be used to model the simulation data to simulate the application in the article
+The TAN algorithm in the model folder can be used to model the simulation data to simulate the application in geoscience